-In addition, the shares of our common stock reserved for future issuance under our 2020 Plan and our 2020 ESPP will become eligible for sale in the public market once those shares are issued, subject to provisions relating to various vesting agreements, lock-up agreements and Rule 144, as applicable.
-A total of shares of our common stock and shares of our common stock have been reserved for future issuance under our 2020 Plan and our 2020 ESPP, respectively.
+In addition, the shares of our common stock reserved for future issuance under our stock-based compensation plans will become eligible for sale in the public market once those shares are issued, subject to provisions relating to various vesting agreements, lock-up agreements and Rule 144, as applicable.
+A total of 2,193,360 shares of our common stock and 387,063 shares of our common stock have been initially reserved for future issuance under our 2020 Plan and our 2020 ESPP, respectively, and 3,313,597 shares of our common stock were subject to outstanding equity awards as of March 31, 2020 under our 2011 Plan.